ABOUT WOOD WICKS

 Prepare to Burn: It’s important to remember that candles have memories.
 When you receive your candle, the wick will be approximately ¼” tall, do not trim for first burn.
 That said, as good candle practice - your wick should always be 1/4” above the wax before burning.

-For trimming, we’ve always found an old set of nail clippers or wire cutters to work great.
+For trimming, we’ve always found an old set of nail clippers to work great.

 Proper Burn Time: To ensure an even burn, light the wick across the candle from left to right until it produces a nice wide flame across the wick.